Painting Surfaces for Acrylics

 Metal and Plastic

-You can also use acrylics to paint on metal and plastic surfaces.
+You can also use acrylics to paint on metal and plastic surfaces (this links to Blick Art Materials, and if you make a purchase I get a small commission that helps support this site).
 I said above that shiny surfaces aren't suitable for acrylics.
 All the acrylic paint needs is a surface to grip or else it can be easily peeled off.
 So if you want to paint on shiny metal or plastic, you just need to rough it up a bit with sandpaper to give it "tooth".
 Oily or waxy supports, which rules out anything primed specifically for oil paints, is unsuitable because the acrylics won't bind with the surface and will eventually come off.

 Most people will want to stick with canvas, boards and paper, but if you like experimenting with different techniques, textures, effects, and innovations why not try something unusual?